RLeDEV/task_management/README.md

 ## Installation Instructions
 Download the repository and use `npm install` to install all the related modules.
+Please fill the .ENV file with your database & AWS S3 configuration

 ## How does it work
 There are 3 main systems in the project: